 There are many reasons to get a crown, from a perfect smile makeover to promoting a healthy mouth.
 You can never go wrong with one.

 A crown is a tooth-shaped shield or covering used to replace a damaged tooth and restore the tooth’s shape.
 It can be made from porcelain, metal, ceramic, zirconia, and many more.
 Anyone can have a damaged tooth as it is not age-related.
 A dental crown usually results from injuries, tooth decay, or cavity.
-Dental crowns are long-term solutions for several dental issues, so you have to weigh the different types of dental crowns and their durability before going for one.
+Dental crowns are long-term solutions for several dental issues, so you have to weigh the different types of dental crowns near you and their durability before going for one.

 These Crowns are prefabricated and are used as temporary means for permanent teeth protection before the permanent crown is produced.
 These are affordable and are mainly used for children.